zengbing15/implement-dapp-doc/docs/transfer-tx-dapp.md

 const signature = key.signRecoverable(hexmessage, ALICE.PRIVATE_KEY);
 ```

-About `Reader` class：Use [Reader class](https://github.com/nervosnetwork/ckb-js-toolkit#reader) in [ckb-js-toolkit](https://github.com/nervosnetwork/ckb-js-toolkit#reader) to transfer `message`'s format to `Hex string`.Because reader class serves a unique purpose: depending on sources of data, we might get values in different formats.
+About `Reader` class：Use [Reader class](https://github.com/nervosnetwork/ckb-js-toolkit#reader) in CKB-JS-Toolkit to transfer `message`'s format to `Hex string`.Because in the process of development on DApps you should convert values in specific formats.

 ### Step5: Seal the transaction

-Use [sealTransaction](https://nervosnetwork.github.io/lumos/modules/helpers.html#sealtransaction) in @ckb-lumos/helpers to seal the transaction with `txSkeleton` and `signature`.The transaction is built.
+Use [sealTransaction](https://nervosnetwork.github.io/lumos/modules/helpers.html#sealtransaction) in `@ckb-lumos/helpers` to seal the transaction with `txSkeleton` and `signature`.The transaction is built.

 ```javascript
 const {sealTransaction} = require("@ckb-lumos/helpers");